 An extensive review of CBD’s existing clinical data and animal studies reported that CBD is safe and has few, if any, side effects for adults.

 - changes in appetite

 - changes in weight

 Since CBD is often used in addition to other prescriptions or over-the-counter drugs, more research is needed to understand how the cannabinoid interacts with other meds.

 Using CBD may increase or inhibit another drug’s effectiveness or side effects.
-Talking with a doctor or pharmacist can provide you more information about your particular risks.
+Talk to your doctor before taking CBD.

 If you’re concerned about whether it’s safe for you, talk with a healthcare provider.
 They can help you determine the proper dosage and form to try.

-If you do try CBD oil, remember that it should be used as a complement to your normal diabetes treatment and not a replacement for proven therapy.
+If you do try CBD or CBD oil, remember that it should be used as a complement to your normal diabetes treatment and not a replacement for proven therapy.

-Early studies looking at CBD as a possible diabetes treatment have shown encouraging results.
+Early studies looking at CBD as a way to ease diabetes symptoms have shown encouraging results.
 However, much of this research has been done on animals.

 Is CBD Legal?
 Hemp-derived CBD products (with less than 0.3 percent THC) are legal on the federal level, but are still illegal under some state laws.
 Marijuana-derived CBD products are illegal on the federal level, but are legal under some state laws.
 Check your state’s laws and those of anywhere you travel.
 Keep in mind that nonprescription CBD products are not FDA-approved, and may be inaccurately labeled.